 App Builder Overview¶

 App Builder is a low-code application development solution for Liferay DXP.
-Build a data model, define the application’s forms (for entering data) and tables (for viewing and managing data records), then deploy your application to your Liferay DXP site, or as a completely standalone application.
-With App Builder, creating functional business applications with dedicated user interfaces and data separation is accomplished without a single line of code.
+Build a data model, define the application’s forms (for entering data) and tables (for viewing and managing data records), then deploy your application to a Site or as a completely standalone application.
+With App Builder, you can create functional business applications with dedicated user interfaces and data separation without a single line of code.

 Why use App Builder when the Liferay Forms application includes similar form-building capabilities?
 Here’s an overview of the differences: